-The beauty of endpoint antimalware software suites
+The advantages of endpoint antimalware protection software

 Characteristic features of endpoint antimalware protection

-- Antispyware: A malicious spyware infection is probably easier to pick up than a common cold, and it's a major threat to protecting sensitive or confidential data.
+- Antispyware.
+A malicious spyware infection is probably easier to pick up than a common cold, and it's a major threat to protecting sensitive or confidential data.
 Antispyware software runs constantly in the background to block spyware installation, regardless of the source.

-- Data loss prevention (DLP): The technologies involved in DLP aim to protect data that leaves the security of the internal business network, whether it's via email messages, USB drives, on a laptop or mobile device, or uploaded to the cloud.
+- Data loss prevention (DLP).
+The technologies involved in DLP aim to protect data that leaves the security of the internal business network, whether it's via email messages, USB drives, on a laptop or mobile device, or uploaded to the cloud.

 Deploying and managing endpoint antimalware products

 This step also creates a database containing settings, privileges, events and security policies.
-An organization that's very large or has multiple sites may need to install additional management servers for performance reasons, as well as to replicate data.
-The next step is to install software (sometimes referred to as an "agent") on client computers and devices, either directly or across the network.
+An organization that's very large or that has multiple sites may need to install additional management servers for performance reasons, as well as to replicate data.
+The next step is to install software (sometimes referred to as an agent) on client computers and devices, either directly or across the network.

-It's also a good idea to research several highly rated endpoint antimalware packages to see how their features compare, determine which packages are most suitable to the organization's size and needs, and keep an eye on costs to get the best product for the budget.
+It's also a good idea to research several highly rated endpoint antimalware packages to see how their features compare, determine which packages are most suitable to the organization's size and needs and keep an eye on costs to get the best product for the budget.